UPDATED Thursday, Jan. 16th 2014

 The Houston Art Car Parade, presented by The Orange Show Center for Visionary Art, is the world’s biggest celebration of Art Cars and the largest free public art event in the city of Houston.
-The parade attracts over 250 cars and other entries from 23 states including Canada and Mexico and an audience of 300,000 spectators eager to see the weird and wild vehicular creations.
-The parade is celebrating its 26th year and is bigger than ever!
+Now in its 27th year, the parade attracts over 250 cars and other entries from 23 states including Canada and Mexico and an audience of 300,000 spectators eager to see the weird and wild vehicular creations.
+The parade is celebrating its 27th year and is bigger than ever!
 For a complete history of the Houston Art Car Parade visit orangeshow.org

 Wait, what is an Art Car?